Statues and Images?

 by Sebastian R Fama

-We know this prohibition does not include the making of all images because God required those same Jews to make images for other purposes.
-In Exodus 36:8 concerning the tabernacle curtains we read: “The various experts who were executing the work made the dwelling with its ten sheets woven of fine linen twined, having cherubim embroidered on them.”
-And Exodus 37:7, concerning the Ark of the Covenant: “Two cherubim of beaten gold were made for the two ends of the mercy seat…”
+We know this prohibition does not include the making of all images because God Himself required those same Jews to make several images.
+Concerning the tabernacle in the Holy of Holies we read: “The various experts who were executing the work, made the dwelling with its ten sheets woven of fine linen twined, having cherubim embroidered on them …“ (Exodus 36:8).
+The Ark of the Covenant featured two statues: “Two cherubim of beaten gold were made for the two ends of the propitiatory …” (Exodus 37:7).

 In 1 Kings we read some of what was in Solomon’s Temple: “In the sanctuary were two cherubim, each ten cubits high, made of olive wood” (6:23).
 “This rested on twelve oxen” (7:25).
 Finally, “On the panels between the frames there were lions, oxen and cherubim” (7:29).